opencleveland/opencleveland.github.io/_posts/blog/2016-03-17-drocer-onecomm.md

 Open Cleveland is excited to announce that we have been named the winner in [OneCommunity's Data Curation Challenge](http://www.meetup.com/Greater-Cleveland-Data-Curation-Group/events/229410937/)!

-**Our project, drocer, is creating a searchable archive of [The City Record](http://clevelandcitycouncil.org/the-city-record/), a weekly digest of Cleveland City Council's activities including proposals and votes of legislation, bid announcements for city contracts, Public Notices, Board of Zoning Appeals, known as the City Record.
-It is currently only published a PDF which currently makes it impossible to search across multiple digests and very difficult to analyze the text.**
+**Our project, drocer, is creating a searchable archive of [The City Record](http://clevelandcitycouncil.org/the-city-record/), a weekly digest of Cleveland City Council's activities including proposals and votes of legislation, bid announcements for city contracts, Public Notices, Board of Zoning Appeals, known as the City Record.**

+It is currently only published a PDF makes it impossible to search across multiple digests and very difficult to analyze the text.

 An overview of drocer is available at:
 [https://docs.google.com/presentation/d/1bWo-yJD3pR07EaR75p-ksKdHUyiPcyAmGf3h7L9i4Ps/edit#slide=id.p](https://docs.google.com/presentation/d/1bWo-yJD3pR07EaR75p-ksKdHUyiPcyAmGf3h7L9i4Ps/edit#slide=id.p)